getschomp/Skill-Swap/README.md

 ```

 Acceptance Criteria:
+- [ ] Only goto this page as the root if user is not signed in
 - [ ] user inputs a skill they want to learn from a drop down menu of skills
 - [ ] user inputs a skill that they already know and are willing to teach from a drop down menu of skills
 - [ ] user clicks a button("Find People") to signify that they are done